-Customs and Plant Protection and Quarantine officials inspect imported products to ensure they conform to labeling and other import requirements.
+Customs and Plant Protection and Quarantine (PPQ) officials inspect imported products to ensure they conform to labeling and other import requirements.
 Imports of live animals or plants require necessary certification from the country of origin.
-A no objection certificate (NOC) from the Ministry of National Food Security and Research (MNFSR) is required for the import of semen, embryo and live animals.
+A no objection certificate (NOC) from MNFSR is required for the import of semen, embryo and live animals.
 After Customs and PPQ issue their respective clearance reports, the goods are released on payment of import duty.

 English is the official language.
 All agencies will accept documents in English and will respond in English.
-Thus, there is no need to translate documents to Urdu or other local languages to expedite procedures.
+Thus, there is no need to translate documents to Urdu or other local languages to expedite procedures, unless specified under Pakistan laws.
 Goods generally can be cleared through Customs in less than a week, if all papers are in order.
 The system allows for appeal (at multiple levels) in case of a dispute.